cabematthews/cabematthews.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-As a pastor, I am blessed to serve on the discipleship team at The Woodlands Methodist Church in The Woodlands, Texas.
-I am also interested in topics in philosophical theology like freedom and grace, providence, epistemology of theology, and divine agency and action.

-In both of those areas, I want to see churches and individuals taking the depths of the Christian faith more seriously and more faithfully.
+I want to see churches and individuals taking the depths of the Christian faith more seriously and more faithfully.
 I believe the Methodist tradition has something to offer here to the broader church.

+As a pastor, I am blessed to serve at Kingwood Methodist Church, a fantastic church community in northeast Houston, Texas.
+Among other responsibilities, I’m the regular preaching pastor in The Vine worship community.

 Most importantly, I love being married to Stephanie and being the dad to our two kids.